-Register for this year’s conference!
+Register for this year’s conference by October 16!

 The keynote speaker will be Donovan Rypkema, the well-known principal of Place Economics, a Washington, D.C.- based real estate and economic development-consulting firm.
 The firm specializes in services to public and non-profit sector clients who are dealing with downtown and neighborhood commercial district revitalization and the reuse of historic structures.
 He is author of several publications including Community Initiated Development, The Economics of Rehabilitation, and the Feasibility Assessment Manual for Reusing Historic Buildings.

 The conference will feature sessions on reducing gentrification in historic neighborhood and protecting rural historic resources, Virginia Indian sites and African American cemeteries.
 Tours of some of Danville’s most historic treasures will also be given.
 See the full conference schedule below: